clausehound/clausehound-blog/content/blog/the-biggest-mistake-landlords-tenants-and-leasing-agents-make/index.md

 ---
 title: "The Biggest Mistake Landlords, Tenants, and Leasing Agents Make"
-author: jordan@clausehound.com
+author: natalka@clausehound.com
 tags: ["Commercial Lease","Commercial Activities","Natalka"]
 date: 2015-08-29 15:43:03
-description: "Links from this article:www.groundworksfirm.comI’ve had the opportunity to meet with numerous agents and lawyers who specialize in commercial l..."
+description: "I’ve had the opportunity to meet with numerous agents and lawyers who specialize in commercial l..."
 ---

 **Links from this article:**